MY STORY · PART 5 · THE EMPIRE

 The palatial SMF battery factory — 6 acres, state-of-the-art, with a training hall like a cinema.
 The dream project.

-The Katha factory — Su-Kam’s state-of-the-art SMF battery manufacturing plant
+The Katha factory — Su-Kam’s state-of-the-art SMF battery plant.

 15 years of building — dealing with government agencies, approvals, architects, and contractors.
 All certified under OHSAS-18001 for occupational health and safety.
-Looking back, I realize how much of my prime time went into construction.
-But these factories turned Su-Kam into a manufacturing powerhouse.
+These factories turned Su-Kam into a manufacturing powerhouse.

 The Katha SMF battery factory inauguration — with CM Himachal Pradesh Mr. Dhumal.
 One of the best manufacturing facilities in India at the time.